MesutUluag/AngularShoppingListAndRecipeProjectFrontend/README.md

                 }
            }

- 3. Includes Authentication with below shown features:
+2. Includes Authentication with below shown features:
     * login and logout features using firebase backend
     * auto login for refreshing pages
     * auto logout in accordance with expiration date
     * auth-guard to prevent unauthenticated users to reach /recipes url
     * not display some links to the user when unauthenticated mode

+3. Project is hosted by firebase hosting service, you can react from https://recipeandshoppinglistbackend.web.app/ .
+If you push your changes and deployment file (with ng build --prod) to master branch web-site will be effected automatically.

+4. Optimizations for appliacation is also made with splitting modules and routes from app-module and using lazy loading.

 ## Development server